Saints Row 2: Multiplayer

 Saints Row 2 has various multiplayer components implemented throughout the game.
 Through an online network or through System Linking, the player can progress through the game with a cooperative partner.
 While in co-op mode, both players can explore the city and progress through the game's storyline missions and minigames.
 Both players are rewarded and credited for completion of such activities, and the players can furthermore play against each other in competitive metagames.
 The co-op mode is "drop-in/drop-out" and there is no limit as to how far the players can be away from each other.

 The game contains competitive multiplayer modes, supporting between four and twelve players in a match.
 There are two standard deathmatch modes; the free-for-all "Gangsta Brawl" mode and its team-based variant, "Team Gangsta Brawl".
 Another mode, known as "Strong Arm", puts two teams against each other fighting for control over the neighborhood.
-In "Strong Arm", the first team to earn $100,000,000 dollars wins and money is earned by competing head-to-head in activities, controlling "tag spots" which serve as bonus modifiers or by eliminating members of the opposing team.
+In "Strong Arm", the first team to earn $100,000,000 wins and money is earned by competing head-to-head in activities, controlling "tag spots" which serve as bonus modifiers or by eliminating members of the opposing team.
 While in a party, players are free to roam around a lobby.
 The player can rank up in multiplayer and displays this by earning various "badges" which are displayed next to the player's name.
 By ranking up, the player can unlock more expensive clothing for their multiplayer character.

 The multiplayer mode on PC and PlayStation 3 was discontinued in May 2014 when GameSpy's servers were shut down.
 However, the PC version's multiplayer can still be played via LAN tunneling software such as Evolve or Tunngle and the PS3 version's multiplayer can still be played using XLink Kai.
-The Xbox 360 versions of the game were unaffected as they use Xbox Live for matchmaking.
+The Xbox 360 versions of the game were unaffected as they use the Xbox network for matchmaking.